evansd/whitenoise/docs/index.rst

 That's it, you're ready to go.

 Want forever-cacheable files and compression support?
-On Django 4.2+, just add this to your ``settings.py``:
+Just add this to your settings file:

 .. code-block:: python